nulloa/bfdaFlu/README.md

 # bfdaFlu
-A R package to inplement Bayesian Functional Data Analysis on Influenza Data
+A R package to implement Bayesian Functional Data Analysis on Influenza Data